yoelayan/landing-innovate/README.md

 - `DATABASE_URL`: Automatically set by Railway if you provision a PostgreSQL database
 - `PORT`: Automatically set by Railway

+### Database Configuration
+The project is configured to use:
+- SQLite in development (default)
+- PostgreSQL in production (automatically detected via DATABASE_URL)

+PostgreSQL support is provided by:
+- psycopg2-binary (PostgreSQL adapter for Python)
+- dj-database-url (Database URL configuration parser)

 ### Superuser Credentials
 You can configure a default superuser to be created automatically on startup: